cozie-app/cozie-apple-website/docs/downloadData.md

 YOUR_TIMEZONE = 'Asia/Singapore'
 ID_PARTICIPANT = 'ExternalUser'
 ID_EXPERIMENT = 'AppleStore'
-WEEKS = "2"  # Number of weeks from which the data is retrived, starting from now API_KEY = '' # reach out to cozie.app@gmail.com for an API_KEY
+WEEKS = "2"  # Number of weeks from which the data is retrieved, starting from now API_KEY = '' # reach out to cozie.app@gmail.com for an API_KEY

 # Query data